 The pedagogical and didactical qualification of the faculty correspond to the requirements and objectives of the study programme.
-As faculty members should hold the Sardos certificate the University verifies their qualifications.
+As faculty members must hold the Sardos certification the University can verify their qualifications.
 The HEI ensures that assessors are familiar with existing testing and examination methods and receive support in developing their own skills in this field.
 In particular with the training for AA and Pekerti specific measures for the further qualification of the faculty members are implemented.